-- 1. The Director may inspect a property for the purpose of inspection for to ensure compliance with the provisions of a Tree Removal Clearing Permit or this Cehapter, consistent with TMC 8.45.070, Authority to Inspect. - 2.
-Where deemed necessary by tThe Director may require a final inspection as a condition ofto ensure compliance with Tree Removal Ppermit_issuance to ensure compliance with this Chapter_requirements, upon completion of all requirements of a
+- 1. The Director may inspect a property to ensure compliance with the provisions of a Tree Removal Permit or this Chapter, consistent with TMC 8.45. - 2.
+The Director may require a final inspection as a condition of Tree Removal Permit issuance to ensure compliance with this Chapter.
+The permit process is complete upon final approval by the Director.